Faster Neural Network Training with Approximate Tensor Operations: Proofs

-To find that minimize the expression in Eq.~\ref{eq_conv_frobenius} it is enough to minimize the function under the constraints and .
-We can write the numerator as because the expression in Eq.~\ref{eq_conv_2nd_moment} is non-negative.
+To find that minimize the expression in~\eqref{lemma_conv_frobenius} it is enough to minimize the function under the constraints and .
+We can write the numerator as because the expression in~\eqref{eq_conv_2nd_moment} is non-negative.

 This minimization problem has a straightforward solution in Lemma 4 of \citep{drineas2006fast}, which is .

 In our case, , and therefore the optimal probabilities are: